-For a simple search by attributes on only one column, choose the Column filter \rightarrow from the menu in the bottom left corner.
+For a simple search by attributes on only one column, choose the $Column\ filter \to from$ the menu in the bottom left corner.
 Select the field (column) on which the search should be performed from the drop-down menu, and hit the [Apply] button.
 Then, only the matching features are shown in the attribute table.